VS Code: How to comment out a block of Python code

 A Small Trick

 If you don’t like the mentioned solution above, you can use the triple-quote trick to make a block of Python code not run.
-This action doesn’t actually comment out anything but only converts the code between the triple quotes to a string.
+This action doesn’t actually comment out anything but only converts the code between the triple quotes to a string (and therefore it won’t affect other code).

 Example: